St Mary of the Angels Roman Catholic Church, Canton: Schools

-The church is closely linked to its main Primary School, St Mary's R C Primary, Canton and Mary Immaculate Catholic High school, Wenvoe.
+The church is closely linked to St Mary's R C Primary School in Canton, and to Mary Immaculate High School in Wenvoe.

-Higher Catholic Education in the area is provided by St David's Catholic College for ages 16 to 18, supported by the church.
+Catholic higher education for ages 16 to 18 is provided by St David's Catholic College in Penylan, supported by the church.

 In the news

 The babies of Charlotte Church and Gavin Henson were baptised at St Mary of the Angels church.
 Ruby Henson was baptised on 28 June 2008 by Fr.
-Delaney OSB, who Church described as her favorite priest.
+Delaney OSB, who Church described as her favourite priest.
 Their son Dexter Lloyd Henson was christened in August 2009.

 In Charlotte Church's Confessional Song, one line is "Poor old Father Delaney", referring to the St Mary's parish priest.

-On Sunday 8 March 2020, at the outbreak of the COVID-19 crisis, St Mary of the Angels was featured on BBC Wales Today, discussing the initial infection-control measures taken at the time, including withdrawal of public access to the Chalice and use of Holy Water stoups.
-On 30 April, Wales Online published an article focusing on Hospital chaplaincy, also featuring the parish.